It is the object of a physician to find Health; anyone can find disease.

 Biodynamics is also a way of being in relationship that is supportive, present and accepting of the whole person.
 Practitioners learn skills of presence, perception and neutrality that enable them to recognize the right combination of space and contact needed to meet a person’s story and work effectively with their conditions.
 Biodynamics does not deny or turn away from dis-ease; rather, it supports challenges by holding them within a larger field of Health.
 By holding both the “good” and “bad,” new possibilities, insights and healing can arise.
 Biodynamic practitioners support clients in learning to orient to the instinctual knowing of their innate Health and well-being.
 In so doing, clients build the capacity to hold the totality of their experience — not just the parts they want, but also the challenges that previously seemed impossible to overcome.

-Dr. William Garner Sutherland, the father of craniosacral therapy, is well known for saying, “Allow physiologic function within to manifest its own unerring potency rather than apply a blind force from without.”
+Dr. William Garner Sutherland, the most famous student of Andrew Taylor Still, is the man credited with the being the first to explore using Osteopathic principles with Cranial bones.
+It is from his writings, as well as Still’s and others that and our comprehension of Craniosacral therapy descends.
+Sutherland wrote: “Allow physiologic function within to manifest its own unerring potency rather than apply a blind force from without.”
 Biodynamic practitioners learn to trust that the innate forces of Health — the potency — will come through and do the healing.
 When Biodynamic practitioners create the conditions that allow for greater expression of the underlying forces of Health and organization, the structure automatically responds through what has been termed the “inherent treatment plan.”
 It’s not in “doing” that these deeper therapeutic processes arise.
 It’s with a relationship to settling, slowing down, and stillness.
 Slowing down, both physiologically as well as psychologically, is an integral part of being able to re-align to the core levels of our being and to the core levels of Health.

 In order to help clients orient to the forces of Health, Biodynamic practitioners must learn to orient to these same qualities and forces within and around themselves.
 There are countless practices which help us to continually come back to Health.
 Practitioners in our courses gradually build their capacity and skill through exercises and practices focusing on aspects of Health such as: